.

 designed by Marie Wallin

 Are you craving some all-over colourwork?
 This vest (aka sleeveless – yay!) might be the answer for you.
 Some slow knitting – we’ll spread it out over several months – knitting with two colours at a time.
-You’ll be wearing a beautiful new vest for the Fall!
+Maybe you’ll be wearing a beautiful new vest for the winter!

 Here are the program details: